 Downtown has experienced huge growth over the past few years, making the sidewalks on Yonge Street busy -- and crowded.

-The City of Toronto is carrying out a study that focusses on the section of Yonge Street from Queen Street to College / Carlton Street.
+The City of Toronto is carrying out Phase 1 of a study that focusses on the section of Yonge Street from Queen Street to College / Carlton Street.
+(Phase 2, continuing north to Davenport, will follow upon completion of Phase 1.)
 A number of opportunities will be considered to increase pedestrian space and improve the way people experience Yonge Street.

 A public information session about the project was held on May 9, but in case you missed it, check out the online version of the display boards, which map out the process and illustrate various redesign options.
-One key decision: how much of the street to dedicate to vehicles, pedestrians and bikes.
+The main decision: how much of the street to dedicate to vehicles, pedestrians and bikes.

 Cromwell Property Management is proposing a 4 storey infill building on the west side of Isabella Court, the 27 storey, 400 unit rental building at 33 Isabella.

 A community consultation, held on May 8, provided an update on the original proposal.
 Read on for details.

 In the wake of a wave of murders that shook the Church Wellesley neighbourhood in 2017, the City and federal government, local organizations and the Toronto police are taking action to make our community safer.
 [More]